galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Data upload

 The datasets to be used for classification contain 9 features.
-Each feature contains some unique information about breast cancer including the thickness of clump, cell-size, cell-shape and so on ([more information](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/classification/breast-w)).
-Another description of these features can be found [here](https://sites.google.com/a/googlesciencefair.com/science-fair-2012-project-64a91af142a459cfb486ed5cb05f803b2eb41354-1333130785-87/observations).
+Each feature contains some unique information about breast cancer including the thickness of clump, cell-size, cell-shape and so on.
+More information about the dataset can be found here - [a](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)) and [b](https://sites.google.com/a/googlesciencefair.com/science-fair-2012-project-64a91af142a459cfb486ed5cb05f803b2eb41354-1333130785-87/observations).
 In addition to these features, the training dataset contains one more column as the `target`.
 It has a binary value (0 or 1) for each row. `0` indicates no breast cancer (benign) and `1` (malignant) indicates breast cancer.
 The test dataset does not contain the `target` column (which should be predicted by a classifier).
 The third dataset contains all the samples from the test dataset but also the `target` column which would be needed to compare between real and predicted targets.

 > ### {% icon hands_on %} Hands-on: Data upload
 >